-In preparing the financial statements, management is responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Company or to cease operation, or has no realistic alternative but to do so.
+In preparing the financial statements, management is responsible for cases in a statements, management is responsible for cases in a statements, management is responsible for cases in a statement, as a policy to continue as a going concern, disclosing, as applicable, matters related to going corrusing the going concern basis of accounting unless management estate intends to lique.
+Company or to cease operation, or has no realistic alternative but to do so.